DerekCresswell/GameDesign11/Readme.md

 This course is licensed under the [MIT License](License.md) so it is entirely free to use.\
 This is to encourage usage in a classroom environment (as that was the original intention).

+Despite the name, this course can be used by any grade level.

 ### Course Outcomes